Portuguese Rhode Island

 Markets in Rhode Island

-Wine & Spirits in Rhode Island
+View all 2Wine & Spirits in Rhode Island

-Cultural & Historic in Rhode Island
+View all 1Cultural & Historic in Rhode Island

-Events & Festivals in Rhode Island
+View all 1Events & Festivals in Rhode Island

 Common Questions

-What represents Portuguese food in Rhode Island?
+What represents Portuguese food in Rhode Island?+

 The 'Chouriço and Chips' sandwich is a local icon.
 Also, seafood dishes like 'Amêijoas à Bulhão Pato' (clams) are staples in many RI restaurants.

-Where is the heart of the community in RI?
+Where is the heart of the community in RI?+

 East Providence is the traditional hub, but Bristol and Pawtucket also have dense, historic Portuguese populations with many clubs and restaurants.

-Help us discover
+Help us discover more of Rhode Island

 Know a hidden gem in the neighborhood?
 Help us document our culture by submitting it to the Rhode Island registry.